open-telemetry/opentelemetry-specification/specification/api-metrics.md

 measurement is not a quantity, and the sum and event count are not of interest.

-Gauges are defined as non-monotonic by default, meaning that any value (positive or negative) is allowed.
+Gauges are defined as non-monotonic by default, meaning that new values are permitted to make positive or negative changes to the gauge.
+There is no restriction on the sign of the input for gauges.

 As an option, gauges can be declared as `Monotonic`, in which case successive values are expected to rise monotonically.
 Monotonic